Boost your Immunity this Winter with Essential Foods

 In other words, he realized well before current nutrition knowledge that what we eat has an impact on our health in both a preventative and causative way.
 With cold and flu season quickly approaching it may be time to begin thinking of ways we can improve our immune systems through the foods we eat.

-Foods contain many compounds that can improve our immunity.
+Foods contain many compounds that may improve our immunity.
 These include well-known nutrients like vitamin C and potassium to lesser-known elements such as phytonutrients.
-Each of these work at antioxidants in the body to help rid it of free radicals, reduce damage by these toxins, and to strengthen our overall health and body’s ability to fight germs and sickness.
+Each of these work at antioxidants in the body to help rid it of free radicals, reduce damage by these toxins, and to help strengthen our overall health and body’s ability to fight germs and sickness.

 Immune Boosting Nutrients

 Chicken soup is a popular food to turn to when you are feeling under the weather.
 It is effective for more reasons than the love your mom puts into making it.
 Chicken contains an amino acid known as cysteine which may work to reduce the symptoms associated with sickness and may improve our immunity to the germs that cause the illness.* It works by breaking up mucus, acting as an antiviral and reducing inflammation.
 Each of these aspects might help to mitigate cold and flu symptoms and speed up recovery.*

 Polyphenols, carotenoids, lignans, isoflavones, and flavonoids are plant compounds, specifically fruits and vegetables, that give them their colors and protective benefits known as phytonutrients.
 These compounds work in foods to keep them safe from elements and process the nutrients they need such as light and water.
 When we ingest them, they work in our bodies to bring benefits as well.